From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

 \subsection{Other Nonconvex Problems with Discrete Symmetry}

-\paragraph{Symmetric Tensor Decomposition.} Tensors can be regarded as high dimensional generalization of matrices.
+\paragraph{Symmetric Tensor Decomposition} Tensors can be regarded as high dimensional generalizations of matrices.
 Tensor decomposition problems find many applications in statistics, data science, and machine learning \cite{kolda2009tensor, anandkumar2014tensor, sidiropoulos2017tensor,MAL-057}.
 Although we can usually generalize algebraic notions from matrices to tensors, their counterpart in tensors are often not as well-behaved or easy to compute \cite{kolda2009tensor}.
-In fact, many natural tensor problems are NP-hard in the worst case \cite{hillar2013most}.
+In fact, many natural tensor problems are NP-hard in the worst-case \cite{hillar2013most}.

 Nonetheless, recent results suggest that certain appealing special cases of tensor decomposition are tractable \cite{anandkumar2014tensor,ge2015escaping,MAL-057}.
-This is especially true for orthogonal tensor decomposition, where the task is to decompose a $p$-th order symmetric tensor into this orthogonal components.
-More specifically, an orthogonal tensor $\mc T$ can be presented in the following form
+This is especially true for orthogonal tensor decomposition, where the task is to decompose a $p$-th order symmetric tensor (e.g., $p = 3,4,\cdots$) into these orthogonal components.
+More specifically, an orthogonal tensor $\mc T$ with $r$ components can be presented in the following form

 with $ \Brac{ \mb a_k }_{k=1}^r $ are a collection of orthogonal vectors, and $\mb a^{\otimes p}$ denotes the $p$-way outer product of a vector $\mb a$.
-The orthogonal tensor decomposition shares many similarities with the other nonconvex problems with discrete symmetry discussed above: \begin{itemize} \item the problem exhibits a \emph{signed permutation symmetry} which is similar to dictionary learning: given $\mc T$ we can only hope to recover the orthogonal components $ \Brac{ \mb a_k }_{k=1}^r $ up to order permutation; \item when $p$ is even order, as shown in \Cref{fig:discrete-symmetries}, a natural nonconvex formulation
+The orthogonal tensor decomposition shares many similarities with the other nonconvex problems with discrete symmetry discussed above: \begin{itemize} \item the problem exhibits a \emph{signed permutation symmetry} which is similar to dictionary learning: given $\mc T$ we can only hope to recover the orthogonal components $ \Brac{ \mb a_k }_{k=1}^r $ up to an order permutation; \item whenever $p$ is a number of even order, as shown in \Cref{fig:discrete-symmetries}, a natural nonconvex formulation

 manifests a similar optimization landscape, for which every local minimizer is close to one of the signed orthogonal components and other critical points exhibit strict negative curvature. \end{itemize} These results have inspired further endeavors beyond orthogonal tensors \cite{qu2019analysis,sanjabi2019does,ge2017optimization}.
 One particular case of interest is decomposing a symmetric tensor $\mc T$ in \eqref{eqn:tensor-orth} with $r > n$ and nonorthogonal $ \Brac{ \mb a_k }_{k=1}^r $, which is often referred as \emph{overcomplete} tensor decomposition.
 In particular, when $p=4$, $ r \in \mc O(n^{1.5})$ and $ \Brac{ \mb a_k }_{k=1}^r $ are i.i.d.\ Gaussian, \cite{ge2017optimization} shows that \eqref{eqn:tensor-opt} has no bad local minimizer over a level set whose measure geometrically shrinks w.r.t.\ the problem dimension; for $p=4$, $ r <3n$, and incoherent $ \Brac{ \mb a_k }_{k=1}^r $, \cite{qu2019analysis} presented a global analysis for overcomplete tensor decomposition, disclosing its connection to overcomplete dictionary learning.
 Nonetheless, these results are still far from providing a complete understanding of overcomplete tensor decomposition.
 One interesting question remains largely open is when bad local minimizers exist for large rank $r\gg n$ in the nonorthogonal case.